Henil-08/Verta-eCom-Chatbot/readme/COST_ANALYSIS.md

 ## **Overview**

-The total cost for this billing cycle amounted to **$208.60**, with the following key contributors:
+The total cost for this billing cycle amounted to **$208.60** for the month of November 2024, with the following key contributors:
 1. **Cloud SQL**: The largest expense due to heavy database usage for storing and querying metadata, logs, and evaluation datasets.
 2. **Cloud Run**: Costs associated with serverless hosting for APIs and workflows.
 3. **Container Registry Vulnerability Scanning**: Reflecting our commitment to secure and compliant deployments.